Black Book (film): Novelisation

 The screenplay by Paul Verhoeven and Gerard Soeteman was turned into a thriller novel by Dutch writer Laurens Abbink Spaink.
 The book was published in September 2006 by Uitgeverij Podium and contains photos and an afterword by Verhoeven and Soeteman.
 Spaink says about the book: "Black Book is a literary thriller.
 Its form is in between the typical American novelisation, only describing what the camera sees, and a literary novel.
 The novelisation adds something to the film.
 It gave Rachel Stein a past, memories and a house.
 In the film she did not have a personal space."

 Soundtrack

 The soundtrack was released on 2 October 2006 by Milan Records.
 The album contains four 1930s–1940s songs sung by Carice van Houten as she performed them as Rachel Stein in the film.
 Three are in German, one in English.
 The other tracks are written by Anne Dudley.
 The album was recorded in London and produced by Roger Dudley.

 Reception

-The review aggregator Rotten Tomatoes reports a 75% "fresh" rating based on 155 reviews, with an average score of 7.06/10; the general consensus states: "A furious mix of sex, violence, and moral relativism, Black Book is shamelessly entertaining melodrama.".
-Metacritic reported the film had an average score of 71 out of 100, based on 34 reviews.